How to Add Text in Premiere Pro - 2 Simple Ways Explained

-How do you add and edit text in Premiere Pro?
+How do you add and edit in Premiere Pro?

 Premiere Pro allows you to add text via the "Title" tool (this is where you can create text from scratch) or by using pre-designed templates.
 You can customize everything from font style, size, and color to more advanced settings like kerning (the space between characters) and leading (the space between lines).